jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Programming is not a zero-sum game.
 Teaching something to a fellow programmer doesn't take it away from you.
 I'm happy to share what I can, because I'm in it for the love of programming._ — John Carmack

-_In programming, if someone tells you “you’re overcomplicating it,” they’re either 10 steps behind you or 10 steps ahead of you._ — Andrew Clark

 _Computers are good at following instructions, but not at reading your mind._ — Donald Knuth

 _Why are video games so much better designed than office software?
 Because people who design video games love to play video games.
 People who design office software look forward to doing something else on the weekend._ — Ted Nelson